 (1) Demonstration of their status as an attorney at law and a member in good standing of the bar of any state or U.S. territory; and

-(2) If within the twelve months prior to and including the date of their eligibility determination, the person or their firm’s practice, either as attorneys or expert witnesses, involved work on Securities Industry Disputes, then at least 80% of their total hours spent working on such matters must have been on behalf of investors.
-The calculation of such percentage shall be conducted separately for both the individual and their firm.
+(2) If within the past twelve months, the person or their law firm’s practice, either as attorneys or expert witnesses, involved work on Securities Industry/Customer Disputes, then at least 80% of the total hours spent working on such matters must have been on behalf of customers.

-i.
-“Securities Industry Disputes” shall mean disputes between investors on the one hand, and any one or more of the following, on the other: securities and commodities intermediaries (licensed or unlicensed), securities issuers, financial counselors, and persons whose conduct is alleged to be the basis for liability of any of the foregoing.
+“Securities Industry/Customer Disputes” shall mean disputes between customers or investors on the one hand, and any one or more of the following, on the other: securities, commodities, or investment brokers, dealers, or advisors (licensed or unlicensed), securities issuers, financial counselors, and persons whose conduct is alleged to be the basis for liability of any of the foregoing.

 If the prospective Member is an employee of or partner with a Regular Member in good standing, the time period for determining the percentage shall run from the date of hire or entry into partnership, so long as at least six months have passed between that date and the date of application.
 The prospective Member’s work performed before joining the existing Member’s firm will not be taken into consideration when determining the existing Member’s continued eligibility during the first six months of the prospective Member’s employment by or partnership with the existing Member.
 The prospective Member’s work performed while employed by or partnered with the existing Member shall be taken into consideration in determining the existing Member’s continued eligibility.